United States Marine Corps Force Reconnaissance: Reconnaissance vs. Direct Action

-Key Hole patrols were designed purely around reconnaissance and surveillance; usually lightly equipped and armed with defensive weapons—evasive techniques were employed to break contact from the enemy should the need arise, avoiding contact with the enemy was paramount.
-Sting Ray operations were the exact opposite of Key Hole missions with goals more closely in line of offensive strikes, the FORECON operators were heavily armed and used artillery and/or naval gunfire support, if available.

-However, what began as a 'keyhole' patrol could become a 'stingray' patrol with little warning.
-The versatility of FORECON is demonstrated when missions quickly turn, planned or not, from a deep reconnaissance patrol to a direct action engagement.
+Two mission sets emerged during the Vietnam War: Key Hole (deep reconnaissance) and Sting Ray (direct action).
+Key Hole patrols were designed purely around reconnaissance and surveillance.
+Usually lightly equipped and armed with defensive weapons, they employ evasive techniques to break away from the enemy should the need arise; avoiding enemy contact is paramount.
+Conversely, Sting Ray operations had goals more closely aligned with offensive strikes.
+In a Sting Ray operation, the FORECON operators were heavily armed and use artillery and/or naval gunfire support, if available.
+However, what began as a "keyhole" patrol could become a "stingray" patrol with little warning.
+The versatility of FORECON is demonstrated through switching between deep reconnaissance patrols to direct action engagements in certain situations.